h668-rubrik/rubrik-addon-for-splunk/README.md

 ## Overview

-This repository contains the Rubrik Splunk add-on and application.
+This repository contains the Rubrik Add-On for Splunk and application.
 The files which compose this are as follows:

 ### Add-On